bbdaniels/covid-punjab/README.md

 `outputs` : Analytical products created from `data`.

+`img` : Images needed for displays, such as the diagram below.

 ## What is on Box

 `clean` : Data that is cleaned from `raw` but has no additional information added.